 Below is a list of courses offered by the UF Engineering Innovation Institute.
 When available, an underlined course number links to a current syllabus.

-EGN 4641 / EGN 6640 – Engineering Entrepreneurship / Entrepreneurship for Engineers
+EGN 4641 – Engineering Entrepreneurship – 3 credits

-This course introduces engineering students to the concepts and practices of entrepreneurial thinking and entrepreneurship.
-Using lectures, case studies, business plans, and student presentations, the course teaches life skills in entrepreneurial thought and action that students apply in starting companies or driving innovative, cutting edge projects in large companies.
+This course introduces engineering students to entrepreneurial thinking and entrepreneurship concepts and practices.
+Using lectures, case studies, business plans, and student presentations, the course teaches life skills in entrepreneurial thought and action that students apply in starting companies or driving innovative, cutting-edge projects in large companies.

-EGN 4930 – Sales Engineering Seminar ( listed under Industrial and Systems Engineering)
+EGN 4930 – Sales Engineering Seminar (Listed under ISE) – 1 credit

 - Graduate Courses (6000-levels) can be taken online by distance-learning graduate students via UF EDGE.